Lapislalipek/Katch-da-Link/README.md

 You can play this game here >> https://lapislalipek.github.io/Katch-da-Link/index.html This link will redirect you to the main page.

+THIS GAME ISNT WORKING ON SOME BROWSERS:
+X Newest Google Chrome
+V Older Google Chrome
+V Firefox
+?
+Opera
+- Other

 This game is supposed to be more or less a trash game but it's turning out pretty good I guess?
 Trailer: